DragonWrangler1/modding_commands/README.md

  - [Check Code]
  - Checks the code for errors (Note.
 Not particularly accurate.
 It mainly only checks for nil values, won't log an error if you mess up node registry)

- - [Delete Map Shutdown]
- - Does pretty much what it says.
-It deletes the map.sqlite and makes the world shutdown.
-(Note.
-[DO NOT USE IN MULTIPLAYER WORLDS!!
-THIS WILL WIPE OUT EVERYTHING THAT ISN'T PART OF THE MAP SEED!
-AND I MEAN EVERYTHING.])

  - [Dependency Map]
  - Once again does pretty much what it says.
 It lists the dependencies of each enabled mod.
 (Note. currently only in chat format. formspec and file coming soon.)